-Actually, we didn't, but we did walk to 7-11 for Coke Icees on the regular, and Mimi's once when we were having a ladies-who-lunch moment.
+Actually, we were 13, so it was more like walking to 7-11 for Coke Icees on the regular.
+And Mimi's once when we were having a ladies-who-lunch moment.
 Their corn chowder has yet to be equaled, in my budget foodie opinion.

 When I went home a few months back, I found a treasure trove of old photos that I’ve only begun sorting.
 Here's one from the vault:

 Embrace the different.
 Life’s more interesting that way.